 - Position yourself so that you are clearly visible on camera.
 If possible, position your device on a sturdy surface so you can move around during the visit if you need to do so.

 - Be prepared to enter your payment information when required.
-Have your information handy so that you do not have to search for it during the call.
+Have any needed information handy so that you do not have to search for it during the call.

 One of the drivers behind the current growing acceptance of telehealth as a viable option is the cost factor.
 One study found that the average cost of a telehealth visit was $79, whereas the average cost of an in-person visit was $146.
-Adding in the savings in travel expenses or work time loss, the total savings becomes even more significant.
+Also, by adding in the savings from travel expenses or work time loss, the total savings becomes even more significant.

 Prior to the pandemic, one of the barriers to telehealth adoption was the reluctance of health insurance providers to cover telehealth visits.
 Further, the governmental regulatory stance on both state and federal levels was that Medicare and Medicaid would pay for telehealth visits.